- Start moment(s)

 In theory, students hailing from the European Union, Norway, Switzerland, Iceland and Turkey may be eligible for Erasmus Study Grants.
 Please refer to the International Office at your home university for further information.

-Accommodation for international students
+Accommodation for exchange students

-It is not always easy for international students to find accommodation in the Netherlands.
+It is not always easy for exchange students to find accommodation in the Netherlands.
 Therefore, Fontys offers a service to provide students with assistance in securing suitable accommodation (i.e. a student room) for their exchange at Fontys.
 For information go to the Fontys accommodation page.